xdebug/vscode-php-debug/README.md

 ```

 You can test proxy configurations by running a local proxy.
 You can download one
-of your choosing from [here][proxydl].
+of your choosing from [here][proxy.dl].
 Follow the instructions to properly run
 the proxy.

 > ### Note